RDayalMunda/chat-socket/README.md

 # 📡 Chat App Socket Events Guide

-This document outlines the real-time socket events used in the chat application.
-It includes details about the events the client emits and listens to, along with example payloads and responses.
+This document outlines the real-time socket events and essential APIs used in the chat application.
+It includes details about client-side events, server responses, and REST endpoints.

 ---